Sharing a digital ledger between multiple users, systems, and applications is now possible. Of course, you might have some questions...

-To enable this, a unique database technology, which we call a Positional Data Management System, has been developed to enable enterprise-quality desktop processes driven by spreadsheets or other tabular data environments.
-Boardwalk is used to store and retrieve data using a row & column address similar to Excel but with two additional dimensions added to each cell update—user and time.
-Boardwalk's unique, patented design means you can collaborate using a shared range (or ranges) of positional data.
+To enable this, a unique database technology has been developed to enable enterprise-quality processes driven by tabular data environments.
+Boardwalk is used to store and retrieve data using a row & column address but with two additional dimensions added to each cell update—user and time.
+As changes are made, inserts are made to the digital ledger capturing the cells that have changed and all updates are immutable and associated with an transaction ID.
+Boardwalk's unique, patented digital ledger database means you can collaborate using a shared range (or ranges) of positional data.
 In addition, role-appropriate row & column-level access control to the data is automatically controlled by Boardwalk or leveraged through another enterprise application.

-All the capabilities of Boardwalk are exposed through a rich set of Boardwalk APIs which have been developed to support creating and managing tabular data in Excel, any tabular desktop application, or a form.
-Currently, the server-side APIs are all Java based while the desktop interactions can be driven through the Boardwalk Command Language (BCL) which is a VBA macro control language.
+All the capabilities of Boardwalk are exposed through a rich set of Boardwalk APIs which have been developed to support creating and managing tabular data in any UI.

-Boardwalk is very different than other products that support "collaboration" because Boardwalk supports collaboration between any number of users and systems at the cell level without leaving the desktop.
+Boardwalk is very different than other products that support "collaboration" because Boardwalk supports collaboration between any number of users and systems at the cell level.
 Boardwalk lets you select positional data in ranges, like a PrintArea, and links the cells to a Boardwalk Server running on top of a traditional relational database which captures the data and formulas stored in the positional range of data and then presents this shared range back to any number of user in the positional data environment (often a spreadsheet) on their desktop, on-demand.

-That means that once the data is linked into Boardwalk – the “single version of the truth” for that data is on the server – and when users look at their spreadsheets, they are seeing a representation of that data that has been designated for them to see.
-In other words, with Boardwalk, instead of managing spreadsheet files, you are managing positional data at the cell level.
-Users still work with Excel on the desktop, but the data is transparently controlled and managed by the server to support collaboration between Excel desktops and backend systems.
+That means that once the data is linked into Boardwalk – the “single version of the truth” for that data is on the server – and when users look at their local data, they are seeing a representation of that data that has been designated for them to see.
+In other words, with Boardwalk, instead of managing files, you are managing positional data at the cell level.

 This unique (patented) technology includes: